manprinsen/python-script-to-windows-installer-as-a-windows-service/Readme.md

 ```
-IF Do_you == "Have headache trying to deploy your python script as a windows service?":
+IF Do_you == "have headache trying to deploy your python script as a windows service?":
     print("please follow along!")
 ```

-Tested on python 3.10 and windows server 2019
+Steps below is tested on python 3.10 and windows server 2019

-Download and install Inno Setup https://jrsoftware.org/download.php/is.exe
+* Download and install Inno Setup https://jrsoftware.org/download.php/is.exe

 Download and unzip NSSM - the Non-Sucking Service Manager